me-julian/games-not-played/README.md

 ### Initial database setup

-Run the `First Time DB Setup` task to create the database and migrate the database to the latest version.
-Separate `Create Database` and `Migrate Database` tasks are also available.
+Run the `First Time DB Setup` task to create the database, migrate the database to the latest version and seed it with data needed for testing.
+Separate tasks are also available.

 ### Creating new migrations